Slot Die Coating: Theory, Design, & Applications

 The final term of the equation is the pressure drop due to gravity.
 This term is only useful for cavities where the manifold is at an angle, such as coat-hanger and constant shear manifolds.

-Figure 7 shows how finite element analysis across a coat-hanger manifold is used to break the system up into individual elements.
+The figure below shows how finite element analysis across a coat-hanger manifold is used to break the system up into individual elements.
 Inside each element, the drop in pressure is calculated across the element.

 Land and Slot Flow